robin6717/robin6717/README.md

 <!--
 **robin6717/robin6717** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:-->

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on vanilla javascript projects
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: www.robinvansteenbergen.com
+- 📫 My website: www.robinvansteenbergen.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: The last time I coded untill 2021 was in the early 80's on a Toshiba msx homecomputer -->
+- ⚡ Fun fact: The last time I coded untill 2021 was in the early 80's on a Toshiba msx homecomputer